Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: System Model and Problem Statement

 \section{System Model and Problem Statement}

 We consider the system shown in Fig.~\ref{fig:system}, with an ED enlisting the service of an ES for data classification applications.
 For the EDs, we focus on resource-constrained devices such as IoT sensors or microcontroller units.
 The ED is embedded with an S-ML which provides lower \textit{inference accuracy}, i.e., the top-1 accuracy, whereas the ES runs an L-ML with higher accuracy.
 For example, for an image classification application, an S-ML can be a quantized MobileNet~\cite{Howard2017} with a width multiplier of $0.25$; its memory size is $0.5$ MB and has an inference accuracy of $39.5\%$ for classifying ImageNet dataset~\cite{Imagenet2009}, whereas CoCa~\cite{Wortsman2022}, an L-ML, has accuracy $91\%$ and has memory size in the order of GBs.
-Note that the only assumption that we make on the algorithms is that the L-ML is significantly more accurate and costlier than the S-ML.
-Thus, we do not specify what exactly the S-ML or the L-ML algorithms needs to be, but can be any classification algorithm including regression algorithms, SVMs, random forests, and DNNs.
-Given an arbitrary sequence of $n$ data samples that arrive over time at the ED, the question we study is: For each sample, should the ED offload for inference from L-ML or accept the inference from S-ML?
-We approach this as an online sequential decision problem.
-We assume that each sample first goes through local inference and the decision is made according to the inference results and parameters.
-Note that this is an essential assumption to facilitate HI, otherwise, the ED cannot infer anything about the sample.
-Also, as argued earlier in Section~\ref{sec:intro}, we assume that all the offloaded images will be correctly classified by the L-ML.
-This assumption is not necessary for the proposed algorithms, but since the ED cannot possibly know if the inference provided by the ES is correct or wrong, we use the assumption to simplify the formulation.
+The only assumption that we make on the algorithms is that the L-ML is significantly more accurate and costlier than the S-ML.
+In this paper, the S-ML or the L-ML algorithms can be any classification algorithm including regression algorithms, SVMs, random forests, and DNNs.